FREQUENTLY ASKED QUESTIONS

 Q: Does my child need a uniform?

-A: Yes, all players in Grades 3-12 must have a reversible green and white jersey.
+A: All players in Grades 3-8 must have a reversible green and white jersey.
 Information on how to order one is available at the Parks & Rec website.
 Clinic participants (Grades K-2) will receive a free T-shirt.

 Q: Are there any requirements of parents?

 A: Parents are required to inform their team’s coach if their child will be absent from or late to a practice or game, and pick up their child promptly when their practice or game is over.
-Parents are expected to be respectful and courteous toward the volunteer coaches at all times, and avoid coaching from the stands.
+Parents are required to be respectful and courteous toward the volunteer coaches at all times, and avoid coaching from the stands.
 Disrespectful behavior -- including negative comments or unsportsmanlike actions toward players, coaches, game officials, league organizers or other fans -- will not be tolerated from parents, players or coaches.
-Violators are subject to removal from the gym and suspension from the program.
+Violators could be subject to suspension from the program.

-If you are interested in signing up your child for rec (in-town) basketball, that program is supervised by the Hopkinton Parks & Recreation Department.
+Rec (in-town) basketball is a program that is supervised by the Hopkinton Parks & Recreation Department.
 It is open to boys and girls in Grades K-12.
 Grade K-2 have weekly clinics, while Grades 3-12 have leagues, with one practice and one game per week.

-The Grade K-2 clinics start the first weekend in December and run until early March.
-The Grade 3-8 leagues start practice in mid-November and games the first weekend of December, and the season ends just before February vacation.
-The high school league starts in January and ends in mid-March.
+The Grade K-2 clinics start the first Sunday in December and run until just before February vacation.
+The Grade 3-8 leagues start the week of Nov.
+28, and the season ends just before February vacation.

-For more details and registration information, visit the Parks & Rec website by clicking here.
-Registration for the 2017-18 season is open.
+For more details and registration information, visit the Parks & Rec website.

 High school students interested in coaching and/or refereeing can fill out an application here.
 Parents interested in coaching should indicate their interest during the registration process.